iiridi/archive/content/Astra/Natural Laws/Locality/index.md

 ---
 title: Locality
+aliases: [Locality]
 ---

-A locality is a region in the Astra that can support life.
+A locality is a region in the [[Astra/index|Astra]] that can support life.
 For convenience, localities are separated into classes that convey some fundamental characteristics of the region.

 ## α class

 An α class locality is located within the core of the Astra and is habitable enough to support tens of millions to billions of sentient beings.
-Examples of α classes include Thessia and Orbits-Upon-Light.
+Examples of α classes include New Thessia and Orbits-Upon-Light.

 ## β class